 All three of these accounts are very similar, also, to RRSP accounts in Canada.
 As a result, all three can be rolled over to an RRSP.
 If you’re interested in rolling these over, please see this page or this page for more information.
 What I’ve decided to do (at least, to this point) is simply to keep these accounts where they are.
-Ultimately, I would like to consolidate them all with a US-based brokerage that is Canadian-friendly (in the sense that it allows for Canadian mailing addresses).
-I have a bit more research to do here, but so far I think Fidelity, TIAA or TD Ameritrade might work.
-Vanguard does not.
+Because US brokerages sometimes change their policies about Canada-resident US citizens, I like having our accounts distributed among some of the more Canadian-friendly US brokerages.
+Please visit this page for more info on choosing an appropriate crossborder brokerage.

 The short version is, these accounts are fine to hold as a Canadian resident so long as you are at a Canadian-friendly US brokerage, but you almost certainly don’t want to contribute to them as a Canadian resident.
-The contributions would not be recognized as tax-deferred by the CRA so you’d miss out on the tax advantages.
+The contributions would not be recognized as tax-deferred by the CRA and the US will tax withdrawals as income when the time comes.